Chun Doo-hwan: 1983 assassination attempt by North Korea

 In 1983, Chun was the target of a failed assassination attempt by North Korean agents during a visit to Rangoon, Burma.
 The North Korean bombing killed 17 of Chun's entourage, including cabinet ministers.
 Four Burmese government officials were also killed in the attack.

 Foreign policy

-Chun's presidency occurred during the Cold War, and his foreign policies were based around combating communism not only from North Korea and Soviet Union.
+Chun's presidency occurred during the Cold War, and his foreign policies were based around combating communism from North Korea and Soviet Union.

-The United States put pressure on the South Korean government to abandon its plans to develop nuclear weapons.

-Japanese newspapers widely reported that Chun was the de facto leader of the country months before he made any move to become President.
+Japanese newspapers widely reported that Chun was the de facto leader of the country months before he made any move to become president.